 Check Back SoonContact Us

-The new Hirsch Hall will be one of Ansche Chesed’s jewels.
+A redesigned Hirsch Hall will be one of Ansche Chesed’s jewels.
 With the stage gone, smachot (celebrations) and other events will take place in spacious, comfortable surroundings.
-Extra-wide doors between the Hall and the adjoining Annex (gym) will create a virtually seamless space – ideal for larger events.
-Aesthetic improvements throughout and a renovated back walkway (loggia) and lobby will complete the picture, turning the lower level into a highly desirable place to host events and thus a much greater source of critical rental income.
+Extra-wide doors between the Hall and the adjoining Annex (gym) will create a virtually seamless area for larger events.
+Aesthetic improvements, upgraded sound and lighting and a renovated lobby and back walkway (loggia) will complete the picture, turning the Lower Level into a highly desirable place to host events and an important source of rental income for Ansche Chesed.

 Entering the 100th Street lobby will be a completely new experience.
-The space will be larger and beautifully designed, with a warm and inviting atmosphere that will make members and visitors feel welcome and at home.
+Members and visitors will feel welcome and at home in a large, beautifully designed space with a warm and inviting atmosphere.
 Catching up with old friends and making new ones will be easy.
 So will moving through the area.
-With the synagogue offices now on the 5th floor, there will be room for amenities like a lounge and a coatroom.
-Relocating the lift will make getting in and out of the Sanctuary simple while renovating the Chapel will bring out the beauty of this much-loved space.
+With the offices now on the 5th floor, there will be room for a lounge, a coatroom and a restroom while relocating the lift will make entering and exiting the sanctuary simple.
 A dedicated security office will better protect our community.

-Our dedicated clergy and staff deserve an attractive and efficient place to work.
-The new space will have comfortable private offices where our rabbis and hazzan can offer instruction and pastoral counseling, our executive director can manage synagogue operations and current and prospective members can meet with staff.
-Aesthetic and functional improvements to the Minyan M’at prayer space and the adjacent pantry will enhance the communal experience for minyan members of all ages.
-Adding new restrooms and making changes to reduce hallway noise will create a more comfortable environment for everyone.
+The changes to the fifth floor are almost done.
+Our dedicated clergy and staff now have an attractive, well-designed place to work.
+There are comfortable private offices where our rabbis and hazzan can offer instruction and pastoral care, our executive director can manage synagogue operations and current and prospective members can meet with staff.
+A roomy work area gives the rest of our professional team the space they need.
+Soon, functional improvements will enhance Minyan M’at’s prayer space and the adjacent kosher kitchen.
+A multipurpose lounge, new ADA-compliant restrooms and reduced hallway noise will make the fifth floor comfortable for everyone.